 2. Are there legal defenses?

-- they were entrapped.
+- you were entrapped.

 - a police officer conducted an unlawful search and seizure.